A look at Independence Realty Trust Inc.'s (IRT) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Independence Realty Trust Inc. (IRT)

-Analysing the last 5-days average volume posted by the [Independence Realty Trust Inc., IRT], we can find that recorded value of 2.03 million was lower than the volume posted last year of 3.5 million.
-As of the previous 9 days, the stock’s Stochastic %D was 19.43%.
-Additionally, its Average True Range was 0.71.
+Compared to the last year’s volume of 3.45 million, its volume of 1.42 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 41.10%.
+Additionally, its Average True Range was 0.65.

-At the time of writing, stock’s 50-day Moving Average is $18.93, while its 200-day Moving Average is $22.56.
-Now, the first resistance to watch is $16.14.
-This is followed by the second major resistance level at $16.39.
-The third major resistance level sits at $16.79.
-If the price goes on to break the first support level at $15.49, it is likely to go to the next support level at $15.09.
-Should the price break the second support level, the third support level stands at $14.84.
+At the time of writing, stock’s 50-day Moving Average is $18.44, while its 200-day Moving Average is $22.37.
+Nevertheless, the first resistance level for the watch stands at $15.77 in the near term.
+At $15.98, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $16.22.
+If the price goes on to break the first support level at $15.32, it is likely to go to the next support level at $15.08.
+Should the price break the second support level, the third support level stands at $14.87.

 Independence Realty Trust Inc. (NYSE: IRT) Key Stats